 Devotion and Development: Religiosity, Education, and Economic Progress in 19th-Century France

-This paper uses a historical setting to study when religion can be a barrier to the diffusion of knowledge and economic development, and through which mechanism.
-I focus on 19th-century Catholicism and analyze a crucial phase of modern economic growth, the Second Industrial Revolution (1870-1914) in France.
+This paper studies when religion can hamper diffusion of knowledge and economic development and through which mechanism.
+I examine Catholicism in France during the Second Industrial Revolution (1870-1914).
 In this period, technology became skill-intensive, leading to the introduction of technical education in primary schools.
-At the same time, the Catholic Church was promoting a particularly antiscientific program and opposed the adoption of a technical curriculum.
-Using data collected from primary and secondary sources, I exploit preexisting variation in the intensity of Catholicism (i.e., religiosity) among French districts and cantons.
-I show that, despite a stable spatial distribution of religiosity over time, more religious locations had lower economic development only during the Second Industrial Revolution, but not before.
-Schooling appears to be the key mechanism: more religious areas saw a slower introduction of the technical curriculum and instead a push for religious education.
-Religious education, in turn, was negatively associated with industrial development about 10 to15 years later, when school-aged children entered the labor market, and this negative relationship was more pronounced in skill-intensive industrial sectors.
+I find that more religious locations had lower economic development only after 1870.
+Schooling appears to be the key mechanism: more religious areas saw a slower adoption of the technical curriculum and a push for religious education.
+Religious education, in turn, was negatively associated with industrial development 10-15 years later, when schoolchildren entered the labor market.

 Keywords: human capital, religiosity, industrialization